| Article Index |

 Changing environment is one click away:

 That’s it!
 After we’ve set up environment once, we can switch between “default” mode and all environments with ease.
 Next step would be setting “production” environment – we can have as many environments as we like.
 To enable any one, it’s enough to simply select if from dropdown box. soapUI will change services, properties and databases behind the scenes.
-Of course, environment can also be changed programmatically, using Groovy script and soapUI API:
+Of course, environment can also be changed programmatically, using Groovy script and SoapUI API:

-Try soapUI Pro for free!
+Try ReadyAPI for free!